legendu-net/blog/en/content/2017-06-11-docker-installation.markdown

     sudo gpasswd -a $(whoami) docker
     newgrp docker

-The command `newgrp docker` make the group `docker` to take effect.
+The command `newgrp docker` makes the group `docker` take effect.
-You can check that you are in the `docker` group by issuing the `id` command.
+You can confirm by issuing the `id` command.
-If for whatever reason the group `docker` does take effect, logout and then login again to make the group `docker` in effect.
+If for whatever reason the group `docker` does not take effect, logout and then login again to make the group `docker` in effect.

 ## Install Docker in Other Operating Systems